Meet Our Clergy

 Scott and his wife, Beth, were high school sweethearts and were married shortly after college graduation.
-They are celebrating their 35th wedding anniversary this year.
-They have two daughters, Alison and Hilary, who grew up in Northfield.
-Beth is currently employed as a care provider for United Counseling Services in Bennington, Vermont, working with physically and mentally challenged adults.
+They are celebrating their 38th wedding anniversary this year.
+They have two daughters, Allison and Hilary, who grew up in Northfield.
+Beth is currently employed as a care provider for Lincoln Street Inc. in Springfield, Vermont, working with physically and mentally challenged adults.

 Our Vestry: The elected lay leaders of our church

 Pam Hanson (’19), Senior Warden; Greg Taylor, (’19), Junior Warden; Holly Hall (’19); Rich Kremer (’20); Molly Castaldo (’20); Andrew Pillsbury (’20); Bev Barton (’21); Dick Davis (’21) and Geri Williams (’21).